IvoSt98/calculator-for-salary/README.md

 ### Bugs
 ### Further Testing

+1. Feedback from friends and family members was sought to identify any bugs or user experience issues.

-1. Browsers and devices testing:
+2. Browsers and devices testing:

 Browser | Outcome | Pass/Fail
 --- | --- | ---